Q: Do film applicants have to apply to both the College of Motion Picture Arts and Florida State University?

 A: Current FSU students only need to submit just the College’s supplemental application in order to be considered for our major.
 We also recommend you make an appointment with Emily Burgess, the College’s academic advisor, to see what classes are still needed to transfer.
 Students can email Emily at firstname.lastname@example.org to set up an appointment for advisement.

-Q: I’m interested in both the Production and the Animation and Digital Arts majors.
+Q: I’m interested in both the Production MFA program and the Screenwriting MFA program.
 Can I apply to both?

 A: Film experience is not required for any of our applicants.
 While it is always good to see some film experience as part of the application, if accepted into the program, we can teach you the technology, theory, and software that you need know to be successful.
 We are looking for applicants who are passionate about film and storytelling regardless of previous experience.

-Q: Do I have to submit a film for the Creative Submission/portfolio requirement?
+Q: Do I have to submit a film for the Creative Portfolio requirement?

 A: No. Feel free to submit something other than a film if you’ve never made a film before.
 We accept all types of creative submissions including photography, drawing, animation, storyboarding, sculpture, set design, short stories, poems, graphic arts, or any combination thereof.
-Submit what showcases you as an artist.
+Submit what showcases you as a storyteller.

 Q: I’ve submitted my application to the College of Motion Picture Arts but realize now that I would like to change something.
 How can I do this?